-The reason a corporation chooses to sell shares of a company is to make additional money to invest in further production and income.
+The reason a corporation chooses to sell shares of a company is to bring in additional revenue to invest in further production and income.
 The company makes money when it sells shares of stock.
 Companies use this money when they are small and trying to grow or when they are larger and attempting to expand.
-The company may later elect to buy its shares back or continue to sell more or none at all.
+The company may later elect to buy its shares back, continue to sell more, or stop selling completely.

-The majority of stock trading is done online while few trades are done on the floor of the physical market.
-The floor of the physical market is the place you see people running around on phones looking at televisions.
+The majority of stock trading is done online while a few trades are done on the floor of the physical market.
+The floor of the physical market is the place you see people running around while on their phones.
+They constantly are looking up at the televisions that show the current stock prices.
 These are brokers making purchases for their clients.
-With the age of the internet, it’s extremely convenient and reliable to make your purchases online as an alternative.
+However, with the age of the internet, it’s extremely convenient and reliable to make your purchases online as an alternative.

 ***There are other things that are traded on the market such as commodities like beans, corn, oil, gold, silver, etc. For simplicity sake, I have only discussed companies in this article to avoid getting too far in the weeds.***

 How comfortable are you with the market?
-There are may horror stories out there from people who have lost fortunes on the stock market.
-In future articles I will write about how to minimize losses while maximizing profits.
-The stock market will play a pivotal role in your future retirement plans – for better or for worse.
+There are many horror stories out there from people who have lost fortunes on the stock market.
+However, if you invest correctly (in index funds) the stock market will play a pivotal role in your future retirement plans.
 For more information on retirement, please refer to my related article, Will You Ever Be Able To Retire?